drminnaar/aws-dotnet-examples/README.md

 A collection of independent dotnet core projects written in C# that demonstrate how to integrate with various AWS services using the AWS SDK for dotnet.

+## Projects

+* [Cognito Mvc] - This project demonstrates how to integrate an ASP.NET Core MVC web application with Amazon Cognito using the Amazon SDK.

 ## Versioning